 49. Make a scrapbook.

-Go through old family pictures and put them in chronological order (as best as you can) and put them all into an album of some sort.
+Go through old family pictures, put them in chronological order (as best as you can), and then put them all into an album of some sort.

 50. Start to notice the small things.

 Observe people as they walk by, stare at ordinary objects and analyze their details.

 Go sit out in a public place and observe the world around you.
 You’ll be surprised at what you can see when you stop to look.

 There are a lot of ways you can jazz up your life and combat boredom.
 Try a few of these that interest you to see if it helps add some new experiences or hobbies to your routine.

 Remember old-fashioned letters?
 How exciting it was to go to the mailbox and see a letter addressed to you from someone you cared about.
 Letter-writing will never go out-of-style, particularly now since it has become more uncommon.